SiegfredLorelle/cs50x/README.md

 ### Requirements

-The following requirement are only necessary if projects are not run in the [CS50 Codespace](https://cs50.readthedocs.io/code/).
+The following requirement are only necessary if projects are not run in the [CS50 Codespace](https://cs50.readthedocs.io/code/), since the codespace already have them installed (along with other dependencies).

 #### General Requirements: